 - The obligee will be the government agency that has commissioned the work and will require the purchase of the bond.

 - The surety is the underwriter of the subdivision bond, who the principle will come to.
 This is us and our team of expert in-house bond underwriters.

 As a contractor or a developer, purchasing a subdivision bond will mean that the surety will agree to pay for the cost of the improvements to the obligee.
-This will happen if you as the principle fails to complete the improvement work that was set out or required.
+This will happen if you as the principal fail to complete the improvement work that was set out or required.
 The surety can then get reimbursement from you the contractor, at a later date.
-So it doesn’t mean that the contractor (principle) is off the hook.
+So it doesn’t mean that the contractor (principal) is off the hook.
 Due to the terms and conditions of the bond agreement that will have been undertaken before the start of the improvement work, the surety bond company will be liable to get reimbursement, as mentioned above.
-Usually this will be a last resort, because of the terms and conditions that will have been set out in the bond contract, before the improvements took place.
+Usually, this will be the last resort, because of the terms and conditions that will have been set out in the bond contract, before the improvements took place.
 If something goes wrong, though, and the terms are not met, then this is what you as a principle can look to expect.

 The cost and convenience of subdivision bonds

 As a general rule, subdivision or construction performance bonds can cost around 3% of the total bond amount.
 However, there are a number of factors that can (and do) impact the price.
 It is no surprise that the terms of the contract, as well as the size of the project, will be a vital part of the consideration for the subdivision contractors bonds company like ourselves.
 What a lot of people don’t realize in this process, is that the contractor’s history is something that is also considered when working out pricing for a bond.
 In particular, a bond company might look at work that the contractor has done previously, as well as the credit score, in order to measure the ‘trustworthiness’ of the contractor.

 How is a subdivision bond calculated?